algolia/instantsearch-android/docgen/src/widgets.md

 ### Empty View

-The Hits widget implements an empty view mechanism to display an alternative View if there are no results to display, following the [AdapterView's interface](https://developer.android.com/reference/android/widget/AdapterView.html#setEmptyView(android.view.View)).
+The Hits widget implements an empty view mechanism to display an alternative View if there are no results to display, following the [AdapterView's interface][docs-adapterview].
 If you add a View to your layout with the id **`@android:id/empty`**, it will be displayed instead of the Hits when there is no data to display.
 You can also set it programmatically using `Hits#setEmptyView(View)`.

 ### Item Click Listener

 As the Hits widget is based on a `RecyclerView`, we use [Hugo Visser's `ItemClickSupport`](http://www.littlerobots.nl/blog/Handle-Android-RecyclerView-Clicks/) to let you react to clicks on individual hits.
-To do so, add an [`OnItemClickListener`](https://community.algolia.com/instantsearch-android/javadoc/) to your hits:
+To do so, add an [`OnItemClickListener`][docs-clicklistener] to your hits:

 ```java
 hits.setOnItemClickListener(new ItemClickSupport.OnItemClickListener() {